KARNATISAITHARUN/documentation/policies/policy-language.md

 For advanced use only.

-Library methods may also simply propagate taint without performing any transformations on the data that change its Security Properties.
-For standard libraries, these propagation rules are already provided by the ShiftLeft default policy.
-However, for exotic libraries unavailable in code to ShiftLeft Ocular, these rules can also be specified manually via MAP directives.
+Library methods may also simply propagate taint without performing any transformations on the data that change its security properties.
+For standard libraries, these propagation rules are already provided by the ShiftLeft default Policy.
+However, for exotic libraries unavailable in code to ShiftLeft, these rules can also be specified manually via MAP directives.
 These directives specify how taint is propagated from the input parameters of a library method to its output parameters.
 MAP directives follow the form

 ```
 MAP -[override|preserve] -d (RET | INST | PAR -i $i) -s (INST | PAR -i $i) METHOD -f "$fullName"